 The college currently offers two Polish clusters in the humanities academic division:

 This cluster introduces students to basic language skills (reading, writing, speaking, and listening).

 Polish Studies (H1POL002)

-This cluster focuses on Polish language and literature, and also includes introduction to Polish history and current political and cultural issues in Poland.
+This Cluster will focus on Polish language and literature and also includes introduction to Polish history and current political and cultural issues in Poland.